-For many of us, last summer's vacation was canceled or postponed, and even if we did venture away, our favorite destinations looked quite different than we're used to.
-If we've learned one thing over the past year, it's that family, togetherness, and cherishing the little things are what matter most.
+For many of us, vacations over the last couple of years have been cancelled or postponed, or vacations looked a little different than they have in year's past.
+If we've learned one thing over the past couple years, it's that family, togetherness, and cherishing the little things are what matter most.
 So as we think about heading to our most treasured Martha's Vineyard this summer, there are several places to see and things to do, that you won't want to miss this year, so we've curated a list of quintessential Martha's Vineyard experiences.
-Whether you're a first time visitor or a seasoned traveler to the Vineyard, you'll want to add at least a few of these to your list.
+Whether you're a first-time visitor or a seasoned traveler to the Vineyard, you'll want to add at least a few of these to your list.

 1. Take in all of the iconic landmarks

 There are so many things that make Martha's Vineyard such a unique and popular summertime destination.
 Among them, the iconic landmarks that are found throughout the island.
 There are five lighthouses on Martha's Vineyard... our favorite one to check out is the Edgartown Harbor Lighthouse.
 Plan a run (or stroll) that includes a stop at the lighthouse, or explore the lighthouse beach with the kids.
 You'll find it at the entrance to Edgartown Harbor and Katama Bay.